evkx/evkx.github.io/content/models/tesla/model_s/Model_S_Standard_Range/_index.md

 ## User interface and control

 The Tesla Model S Standard Range has twin screens with information for the driver and passengers and a third screen in rear for multimedia.

+Key screen details:

-The  screen behind the steering wheel integrated into the dashboard is 12.3 inches large and has a 1280 x 480 pixels resolution.
-The touch screen on the dashboard's center is 17.0 inches large and has a 2200 x 1300 pixels resolution.
-The touch screen in the rear center console is 8.0 inches large.
+- The  screen behind the steering wheel integrated into the dashboard is 12.3 inches large
+- The touch screen on the dashboard's center is 17.0 inches large
+- The touch screen in the rear center console is 8.0 inches large

 The model does not have a head-up display.